The Wrecker (1929 film)

-The Wrecker (Der Würger) is a 1929 British-German silent crime film directed by Géza von Bolváry and starring Carlyle Blackwell, Joseph Striker, and Benita Hume.
+The Wrecker (Der Würger) is a 1929 British-German sound crime film directed by Géza von Bolváry and starring Carlyle Blackwell, Joseph Striker, and Benita Hume.
+The sound version was a Part-Talkie prepared by Tiffany-Stahl Productions and was copyrighted by them in 1929 in the United States making the sound version public domain.
+The film has two short sequences with audible dialog at the start and towards the end of the film.
+The rest of the film features a synchronized musical score with sound effects.
+Tiffany-Stahl used the sound-on-film RCA Photophone process to record the soundtrack.
+The film was also issued on sound-on-disc format using Tiffany-Tone (Vitaphone-type) sound discs.
 The film was based on the play of the same title by Arnold Ridley.
 It was produced by Michael Balcon for Gainsborough Pictures in a co-production with the German firm Felsom Film.

 Plot

 A criminal referred to by the press as "The Wrecker" is orchestrating accidents on Britain's railways.
 One such accident occurs on the (fictional) United Coast Lines Railway, whose train is carrying Roger Doyle (Joseph Striker), who has retired from cricket to work on the railway.
 Roger survives, and reports the accident to his uncle, Sir Gerald Bartlett (Winter Hall), the managing director of the railway, and his assistant, the sly Ambrose Barney (Carlyle Blackwell).
 Unbeknownst to them, Ambrose is The Wrecker, and is also the head of the Kyle Motor-Coach Company, whose buses are introduced on services where The Wrecker has struck, hoping to frighten passengers off of the trains and onto buses.
 When Sir Gerald becomes suspicious of Ambrose following yet another accident, he is shot dead.

 After receiving a tip-off from one of Ambrose's employees, Roger and bumbling detective Ramesses Ratchett (Leonard Thompson) foil another planned accident, much to the delight of the press.
 Ambrose, enraged at being foiled, plans another accident, but his conversation is recorded onto a wax cylinder by Roger and his girlfriend, Mary Shelton (Benita Hume), Sir Gerald's secretary who had been on the train that Roger had saved from disaster.
 On hearing the wax cylinder that exposes his crimes, Ambrose shoots the phonograph, destroying the cylinder, and flees from Roger and Mary, only to find himself on the very train that is to be wrecked.
-Ambrose holds Roger at gunpoint, but is attacked from behind by Mary and subdued, and the train is brought to a safe halt.
+Ambrose holds Roger at gunpoint, but is attacked from behind by Mary and subdued (possibly dead since he jumps from the moving train) and the train is brought to a safe halt.
 With Ambrose defeated, Roger and Mary profess their love for each other, disappearing in a cloud of steam as the train reverses away.

 Cast

+Music

+The musical score for the film was composed by Irvin Talbot.
+The orchestra was directed by Emanuel Baer.
+The film featured a theme song entitled "Are You Really Mine?" which was composed by Joseph H. Santly and Irving Caesar.